DISCOVER OUR UNDERGRADUATE PROGRAMS

 In order to graduate from the School of Criminal Justice, all undergraduate students must complete the following requirements:

-- Successfully completing at least 120 degree credits
+- Successful completion of at least 120 degree credits

-- Successfully completing one of the major programs of study
+- Successful completion of one of the major programs of study

 - Successfully earning a cumulative grade-point average of 2.0 or better

 - Before registering for your final semester schedule an appointment with your Academic Advisor.

 - Before registering for your final semester meet with your faculty advisor in yourmajor and second concentration.